-Every 3D model that I make usually starts with an idea of how the final render of the promos will look.
-It is process that over the years I have loved, there’s always a buzz when it’s time to hit that render button.
-When all the modelling, the UV’s, the rigging and textures have all been completed I can get to the very process that started me out on this wonderful way to make a living, creating digital artwork.
+Every 3D model that I construct begins with an idea of how I see it in the final render.
+It is a process that over the years I have loved, there’s always a buzz when it’s time to hit that render button.
+When all the modelling, the UVs, the rigging, and the textures have all been completed I can get to the very process that started me out on this wonderful way to make a living, creating digital artwork.
 But I ask can older products be relevant?
 And are they worth the effort in revamping them?

-I suppose being a bit of a closet control freak I pretty much like using all my own work in any digital artwork I complete.
-Sometimes that isn’t always possible due to time constraints and I have to use other artists products in art or promos to get the job done and believe me I do find that difficult.
-But when a render requires a city scene or a large vista, sometimes it’s just not possible to model absolutely everything, so it’s either find a quick and easy way to fake it or get something off the peg from places like www.daz3d.com to get a look that I’m after.
-However, this approach doesn’t always fit my needs.
+Since I’m a closet control freak, I prefer to use all my own work in any digital artwork I create.
+Because of time constraints, I sometimes have to use other artists’ products in art or promos in order to accomplish the task, and I do find that difficult.
+If a render requires a city scene or a large vista, sometimes it’s just not possible to model everything, so I either have to fake it or get something off the shelf from places like www.daz3d.com to get the right look.
+This approach, however, does not always suit my needs.

-One option is to look back over products I’ve made in the past and see if they can slot into the vision I want to create.
-Because I tend to primarily stick to particular genres then very often work I have done in the past can be closer to a newer project that I’m working on.
-This can be the difference between my own style of products and that of somebody else’s in a piece of digital art.
+I can look back at past products and see if they fit into the vision I want to create.
+Due to my tendency to stick to particular genres, work I have done in the past often relates to newer projects I’m working on.
+An example of this is the difference between my own style of products and someone else’s.

-I started out in 2003 using the software call Poser for creating my 3D products; and for a number of years I built most of my products to use on that platform.
-Almost around the same time I did dabble with DAZ Studio from DAZ3D, but it took, I would say, a good 6 or 7 years before I began using DAZ Studio exclusively.
-Even today in 2021 it’s my go to program for rendering out artwork.
+I started out in 2003 using the software called Poser for creating my 3D products, and for a number of years I built most of my products to use on that platform.
+Almost around the same time, I did dabble with DAZ Studio from DAZ3D, but it took, I would say, a good 6 or 7 years before I began using DAZ Studio exclusively.
+Even today in 2021 it’s my go-to program for rendering out artwork.

 My store at www.daz3d.com/predatron at the time of writing is around 450 products.
-Of those products I would say around two thirds of them use older technologies, either native Poser files or older DAZ Studio ones that use only 3Delight materials.
-Now these can still be used today in DAZ Studio but they do fall a little short when using the Iray render engine in DAZ Studio.
-So I look at some of my older products I think over the 18 years I have been doing this there has to be many people have never seen some of my older stuff.
-So by a little bit of upcycling and adding Iray capabilities, even updating the meshes, or adding extra features and newer modelling techniques older product can certainly be relevant today not only for myself in digital art but for customers new and old.
+Of those products, I would say around two-thirds of them use older technologies, either native Poser files or older DAZ Studio ones that use only 3Delight materials.
+Now, these can still be used today in DAZ Studio but they do fall a little short when using the Iray render engine in DAZ Studio.
+So I look at some of my older products I think over the 18 years I have been doing this there have to be many people who have never seen some of my older stuff.
+So by a little bit of upcycling and adding Iray capabilities, even updating the meshes, or adding extra features and newer modelling techniques older products can certainly be relevant today not only for myself in digital art but for customers new and old.

 Even though there’s still a large roster of new products to finish in the months to come the task of revamping those older sets is, as I see it, a necessity.

-The product reference here is my Demone Hall 2.0 currently available here at my own store: https://predatron.com/shop/demone-hall-2-0/
+The product referenced here is my Demone Hall 2.0 currently available here at my own store: https://predatron.com/shop/demone-hall-2-0/